BolachinhaAmericana/BolachinhaAmericana/README.md

 I've been interested in Computer Science since 10th grade (2017) when I first started writing some simple programs to shutdown my friends computers.
 From them I enrolled on a Bioinformatics Course where I just recently concluded my graduation on.
 During my journey becoming a bioinformatician I understood that my passion lied within the areas of data science and machine learning and not so much from the biological facet of this multidisciplinary course.
 I am passionate and eager to keep learning about IT!

 * 🌍  I'm based in Lisbon, Portugal
-* 🖥️  See my portfolio at [duartetzvalente02](http://duartetzvalente02.wordpress.com)
+* 🖥️  See my portfolio at [duartetzvalente02](http://duartevalente2002.wordpress.com)
 * ✉️  You can contact me at [duarte.tzvalente02@gmail.com](mailto:duarte.tzvalente02@gmail.com)
-* 🚀  I'm currently working on [A personal project for a password manager](http://github.com/BolachinhaAmericana/PersonalProjects/tree/main/personal_PW_Manager)
 * 🤝  I'm open to collaborating on anything that challenges me
 * :brain: I'm currently learning Vim Text editor!